modeAC/simple_vm/README.md

 ## Other details

-To execute users bytecode initialize VM
+To execute users bytecode initialize VM...
 ```bash
 vm = VMProcessor()
 ```
-Run following (*bytecode* is a list with commands)
+...and run following (*bytecode* is a list with commands)
 ```bash
 vm.run(bytecode)
 ```